Hafssa-benzina/holbertonschool-zero_day/0x00-vagrant/README.md

-'#This is the readme of the vagrant project'
+'#This is the readme of the vagrant project   '